 ‘Pistis, Dianoia, and Plato's Divided Line’ PDF

 This paper provides a detailed interpretation of the Republic's image of the Divided Line and considers how we should respond to its most contentious implication: that pistis and dianoia have the same degree of ‘clarity and obscurity’ (σαφήνεια καὶ ἀσάφεια).
-I argue that we cannot avoid or attenuate this conclusion; rather, we must accept it and focus our attention on the next question: how can Plato both believe this conclusion and maintain that dianoia is a superior cognitive state to pistis?
-I argue that this is not only a well-motivated question, but also that answering it helps us come to a far better understanding of what dianoia and pistis are.
+I argue that we cannot avoid or attenuate this conclusion; rather, we should turn our attention to the next question: how can Plato both believe this conclusion and maintain that dianoia is a superior cognitive state to pistis?
+I argue that this is not only a well-motivated question, but one with an answer that gives us a deeper understanding of what dianoia and pistis are.

 ‘What is Eikasia?’
 PDF

-In this paper I raise objections to the most common account of eikasia in Plato's Republic, according to which ethical eikasia is an unreflective acceptance of popular or influential ethical opinions, and present an alternative account that begins with the claim that ethical eikasia is the same in kind as eikasia about shadows and reflections, except that the relevant images represent value properties.
-The account of eikasia I defend can be summarised with three claims, each building on the last:
+In this paper I defend an account of ekasia that begins with the claim that ethical eikasia is the same in kind as eikasia with respect to sensible images like shadows and reflections; the only difference is that the relevant images include representations of value properties.
+My account can be summarised with three claims, each building on the last:

 - Eikasia is set over sensory images, like shadows and reflections.